Martynas Sajus

-Martynas Sajus (born 22 February 1996) is a Lithuanian basketball player for ONVO Büyükçekmece of the Turkish Basketball Super League (BSL).
+Martynas Sajus (born 22 February 1996) is a Lithuanian professional basketball player for Petkim Spor of the Basketbol Süper Ligi (BSL).

 Professional career

-On 9 July 2014, Sajus signed a 3+2 contract with Žalgiris Kaunas and started to play for Zalgiris development team in the NKL.
-In first season, he averaged 5.4 points per game and 3.9 rebounds per game.
+On 9 July 2014, Sajus signed a five-year (3+2) contract with Žalgiris Kaunas and started to play for the club's reserve team in the NKL.
+In his first season, he averaged 5.4 points per game and 3.9 rebounds per game.
 In December 2015, because of injuries in the Žalgiris main team, he was registered for a LKL match against BC Dzūkija and made a debut by scoring 2 points.
 On 29 December 2015, he made his EuroLeague debut against Laboral Kutxa playing only 4 seconds.

 On August 11, 2016, Sajus was loaned to Polpharma Starogard Gdański for the 2016–17 season.
 After a successful season in Poland, he was brought back by Žalgiris on August 12, 2017.
+He again split his time between Žalgiris and its reserve team.

-On July 3, 2018, Sajus parted ways with the team and signed with Wilki Morskie Szczecin of the PLK.
+On July 3, 2018, Sajus parted ways with the team and signed with Wilki Morskie Szczecin of the Polish PLK.

-On June 6, 2020, he has signed with Baxi Manresa of the Liga ACB.
+On June 6, 2020, Sajus joined Baxi Manresa of the Liga ACB on a one-year deal.

-On June 25, 2021, he has signed with Medi Bayreuth of the Basketball Bundesliga.
+On June 25, 2021, Sajus signed with Medi Bayreuth of the Basketball Bundesliga.

-On July 31, 2022, he has signed with Büyükçekmece of the Turkish Basketball Super League (BSL).
+On July 31, 2022, he signed with Büyükçekmece of the Turkish Basketball Super League (BSL).

+On 17 July 2023, Sajus signed a one-year deal with Río Breogán of the Liga ACB.

+On July 30, 2024, he signed with Büyükçekmece Basketbol of the Basketbol Süper Ligi (BSL) for a second stint.

+On June 16, 2025, he signed with Petkim Spor of the Basketbol Süper Ligi (BSL).